How To Save Money On Chick Starter Feed

 In addition to providing fresh feed, make sure that you are choosing the correct feed for your flock.

 Choose feed that provides the proper nutrients for growing chicks.
-Don’t give them layer feed, which has too much calcium, or a coarse or whole grain feed that they cannot digest.
+Don’t give them layer feed, which has too much calcium, or whole grain feed that they cannot digest.

 Probiotics, Vitamins, And Electrolytes